Saifmalik2004/Saifmalik2004/README.md

 - 👋 Hi, I’m Saif
 - 👀 I’m interested in web dev
-- 🌱 I’m currently learning  nodejs
+- 🌱 I’m currently learning redux
 - 💞️ I’m looking to collaborate on website work
 - 📫 How to reach me text me its_lucifer_.morningstar on this in insta id
 - 😄 Pronouns: ...